Robert Seldon Lady: 2009 interview

 He said of Abu Omar's abduction, "Of course it was an illegal operation.
 But that's our job.
 We're at war against terrorism."

 2009 conviction

-On November 4, 2009, Italian Judge Oscar Magi convicted Lady, along with 22 other accused CIA employees, of kidnapping, handing down an eight-year sentence.
+On November 4, 2009, Italian Judge Oscar Magi convicted Lady, along with 22 other accused CIA employees, of kidnapping, and sentenced him to eight years.
 The New York Times called this decision a "landmark ruling" and an "enormous symbolic victory" for Italian prosecutors because it "was the first ever to contest the United States practice of rendition, in which terrorism suspects are captured in one country and taken for questioning in another, presumably one more open to coercive interrogation techniques."

 On July 18, 2013, according to the Italian Justice Ministry, Lady was arrested in Panama.
 He was released the next day.

+2015 pardon

+In December 2015, the President of Italy Sergio Mattarella granted a partial pardon to Lady.